 - Have everything documented

 Ask to have a written payment plan laid out to see what each step costs including: project, permits, timing, materials, cleanup, and warranties.
 This will hold all parties accountable and make sure everything from the responsibilities and payments are clear to both parties.

 With technology at your fingertips, you now have the ability to easily check Michigan’s governmental website to see if the business you are thinking about hiring has a contractors license.
 Referral sites such as Angie’s List and the Better Business Bureau are also a great way to see other customers interactions with contractors.
 When first meeting, you should also ask the contractor to present to you documents for proof of licensing.

 Check out referrals, references, and complaint discipline history of the company you are planning to work with.
 Photos from past projects, if available, are great to see because it shows some proof of their work and what they are capable of.
 Another great resource to look into is to see if the contractor is a member of the Better Business Bureau which is a trusted and accredited resource.

 - Positive word of mouth (family and friends)

 Take advice from people you already trust.
 If one of your good friends that you share similar interests with recommends a certain contractor, then you may find the same pleasing experience.
 You have already built a relationship and trust the opinions of your family and friends, so you may want to stick with what you know.

 Looking for a trusted roofing contractor?
 Call Werner Roofing at (616) 844-5382 to discuss our services, strategy, or products.
 Werner and Sons has been in business since 2007 and owner Kris Werner has more than 20 years of experience in the roofing industry.
-We proudly use GAF Roofing Products and LeafGuard Gutters.
+We proudly use GAF Roofing Products.